Our Supporters: Kartik Sawhney

 As a Delhi-based disabled advocate and technologist, Sawhney has empowered people with disabilities to be successful technology professionals.
-As a computer Science Graduate from Stanford University himself, Sawhney has achieved so much success.
+As a Computer Science Graduate from Stanford University himself, Sawhney has achieved so much success.

 As the first blind student in India to pursue a science education in high school, he advocated changing the rules so that blind students across the country could pursue sciences in high school.

-As an advocate, Sawhney has led the way for at least 15 other blind students to continue their education at top technical universities in India.
+As an advocate, Kartik Sawhney has led the way for at least 15 other blind students to continue their education at top technical universities in India.